harshav17/v17/posts/gpt-oss-20b-journey/can-gptoss20b-create-a-bill-splitting-app.md

 ---
 layout: base.liquid
-title: Can GPT-OSS-20B Create a Bill-Splitting App?
+title: Can Vibe-Coding Create a production Bill-Splitting App?
 tags: ["post"]
-date: 2025-08-21 12:26:00
+date: 2025-11-17 12:26:00
-last_modified_at: 2025-08-21 12:26:00
+last_modified_at: 2025-11-17 12:26:00
 ---

-# Can GPT-OSS-20B Create a Bill-Splitting App?
+# Can Vibe-Coding Create a production Bill-Splitting App?

-*August 21, 2025*

-I'm exploring whether GPT-OSS-20B can create a production-grade bill-splitting app without me writing code.
+I'm exploring whether coding agents can create a production-grade bill-splitting app without me writing code.

 ## Rules

-1. I cannot spend more money than I currently do.
-At the moment, I have a ChatGPT Plus subscription and a custom PC build with a Quadro RTX 6000.
-2. I am not allowed to write a single line of code.
+I am not allowed to write a single line of code.

-## Approach
+## Agents

-To achieve this, I’ll use GPT-5-level thinking to craft detailed GitHub issues and constrain the open-source model to work solely based on the repository's content.

-Setup: OpenCode connected to GPT-OSS-20B, running on LMStudio through my custom PC.
+1. OpenCode with GPT-OSS-20B, running on LMStudio through my Mini PC with Quadro RTX 6000.

-Good luck, GPT-OSS-20B!
+2. Github Copilot Pro - 10$ per month
+3. Chat GPT Codex - 10$ per month

+*November 17, 2025*

+1. Scaffolded the app with GPT-OSS-20B and OpenCode.
+It struggled a to generate a simple python app with UV, sometime generating duplicates lines.
+Might not be worth pursuing, unless I run it in Ralph-Wiggem mode.

+2. Used codex to scaffold some basic issues for a bill-splitting app.

+3. Used github copilot to finish the app scaffolding issue that GPT-OSS had started.